 As with all legends, there is some truth and some fiction to the story about the Loretto Chapel Staircase.
 Mary J. Straw Cook, a historian, researched the Sante Fe stairs for 7 years.
 She compiled enough evidence about the mysterious carpenter, that she was able to write a book called, “Loretto: The Seven Sisters and Their Santa Fe Chapel,” in 1984.
 Cook says that she found an entry in the nuns’ daybook dated 1881 which indicated that they had paid a man name Rochas “for wood.”

-Cook also found an old newspaper article in The New Mexican that said Mr. Rochas had been shot in the chest in his Dog Canyon home, and that he had been a skilled wood worker who built the impressive Loretto Chapel staircase.
+Cook also found an old newspaper article in The New Mexican that said Mr. Rochas had been shot in the chest in his Dog Canyon home, and that he had been a skilled woodworker who built the impressive Loretto Chapel staircase.
 According to Cook, Francois-Jean Rochas was a member of a French secret society of highly skilled craftsmen and artisans called the Compagnons, which has existed since the Middle Ages.
-Cook says that Rochas came to the U.S. specifically to build the Sante Fe staircase, and that he had the wood shipped from France.
+Cook says that Rochas came to the U.S. specifically to build the Sante Fe staircase and that he had the wood shipped from France.
 Mr. Rochas is buried at the Our Lady of the Light Catholic Cemetery.

 The Persisting Miracle

 The inspirational legend resulted in the creation of books and a 1998 movie, called The Staircase, starring Barbara Hershey and William Petersen.
-While some of the legend may have been demystified with information about its supposed builder, many people who have seen the stairs claim this makes it no less of a miracle.
+While some of the legends may have been demystified with information about its supposed builder, many people who have seen the stairs claim this makes it no less of a miracle.
 Where did the inspiration and knowledge come from to build a stunning staircase that still impresses even the best craftsmen around today?

-What cannot be debated is the marvellous work of art that was left behind.
+What cannot be debated is the marvelous work of art that was left behind.
 It can still be seen today, but the chapel is more of a corporate venue and museum these days.
 Significant events of a religious nature – such as weddings – can still be conducted there.
 Most visitors do actually come just to see the Loretto Chapel staircase that some have dubbed as miraculous.